rosnerdev/people-db/README.md

 - [ ] Pagination
 - [ ] Improved UI design
 - [ ] More fields in the form - photo url, date of birth, bio, etc...

+Not sure of:
+- [ ] Replace SQLite3 with an ORM